se-edu/se-book/codeQuality/commentMinimally/intermediate/explainWhatWhyNotHow/text.md

 :package: Example:

-![][Bad] %%Reason: Comment explains how the code works.%%
+{{bad}} %%Reason: Comment explains how the code works.%%
 ```java
 // return true if both left end and right end are correct or the size has not incremented
 return (left && right) || (input.size() == size);
 ```

-![][Good] %%Reason: Code refactored to be self-explanatory.
+{{good}} %%Reason: Code refactored to be self-explanatory.
 Comment no longer needed.%%
 ```java

 boolean isSameSize = (input.size() == size) ;